ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/2_08_API_ACTIONS_LIST.md

 original_id: api_actions_list
 ---

-Send a GET request on `/actions` to receive a list of all actions.
+Send a GET request on `/actions` to receive a list of actions.

 Within OST KIT⍺ you can set up actions to define advanced payments to tokenize your application.
 An action's amount can be set in branded tokens ($BT) or in fiat ($USD).
 This amount represents how much the action is worth each time one of your customers execute that action.

 An action is of a certain kind: user_to_user, user_to_company, or company_to_user.
-For user_to_user kind of actions the company has the provision to set a transaction fee on that action when its executed.
+For user_to_user kind of actions the company has the option to set a transaction fee on that action when it's executed.

 ### Input Parameters